 First of all, let me say I think all of these movies are excellent representations of science fiction in movies for 2015.
 It’s interesting to note there are no outer space adventures in the classic sense here.
 The only real outer space adventure blockbuster of the year, Star Wars: The Force Awakens is not part of the mix because I haven’t seen it yet.
 The films chosen are based on the usual criteria of story and dialogue (writing).
-How well the story is depicted and portrayed (directing and acting), and also something, else, I like to call the cheese factor, which has to do with production quality and how well it succeeded in engaging me in the story depicted on screen.
+How well the story is depicted and portrayed (directing and acting), and something else I like to call the cheese factor, which has to do with production quality and how well it succeeded in engaging me in the story depicted on screen.
 The matter of quality, in truth, had little to do with my choices since all of the movies passed this requirement with flying colors.
-There are some movies I felt earned honorable mention that are not on the list.
+There are some movies I felt earned honorable mention that is not on the list.
 Ant-Man and Jurassic World are both examples of this.

 Also, please try to understand I am not saying these are, without question, the best science fiction movies of the year, but just that they are the picks as my personal favorites.
-So without further ado here’s my list of the Nerd picks for the most impressive, memorable science fiction movies for 2015.
+So without further ado, here’s my list of the Nerd picks for the most impressive, memorable science fiction movies for 2015.

 (5) Avengers: Age Of Ultron